-Pipelines carrying all sorts of oil and gas are already everywhere — if your home uses natural gas for heating, for example, it goes through a smaller “distribution” pipeline which disseminates the gas from “transmission” pipelines, which carry either crude oil or natural gas from production to market, sometimes for export via tanker ship.
+Pipelines carrying all sorts of oil and gas are already everywhere—if your home uses natural gas for heating, for example, it goes through a smaller “distribution” pipeline which disseminates the gas from “transmission” pipelines, which carry either crude oil or natural gas from production to market—natural gas, for example, is often turned into liquified natural gas (LNG) for export via tanker ship.
 Transmission pipelines are the most controversial kind, and there are already enough transmission pipelines in Canada to wrap around the world 20 times.
-Essentially, “gathering” pipelines carry crude oil or liquefied natural gas (LNG) from individual wells and production sites to a collection system, which then brings them to a transmission pipeline.
+Essentially, “gathering” pipelines carry crude oil or natural gas from individual wells and production sites to a collection system, which then brings them to a transmission pipeline.
 In Canada, this means that natural gas pipelines generally go from natural gas wells drilled in the west to the east coast, and crude oil primarily goes south from Alberta’s oil sands to various locations in the United States.

-What crude oil and LNG pipeline proposals are there in Canada right now, and which are the most notable?
+What crude oil and natural gas pipeline proposals are there in Canada right now, and which are the most notable?

-Crude oil — Trans Mountain, Keystone XL, and Enbridge’s Line 3 replacement
+Crude oil—Keystone XL, and Enbridge’s Line 3 replacement

-The Trans Mountain pipeline awaiting government approval for the proposal to expand its volume capacity.
+The Trans Mountain pipeline was at top of mind as it awaited government approval for the proposal to expand its volume capacity—it has now been re-approved and will begin construction in December.
 (Last spring, the federal government negotiated a $4.5 billion price to buy it.)
-TransCanada Corp. hopes to start construction of the crude oil pipeline Keystone XL by June 2019; it would carry oil from Alberta to Nebraska.
+TransCanada Corp. hoped to finish construction of the crude oil pipeline Keystone XL by 2021 but is facing delays from the United States; it would carry oil from Alberta to Nebraska.
 Enbridge’s Line 3 replacement would carry crude oil from Alberta to Wisconsin, but is facing opposition from the state of Minnesota.

 Which recent major pipeline proposals have been stopped?

 The long-delayed Mackenzie Valley Gas Project (which was to run from the Northwest Territories to northern Alberta) was cancelled.
 Energy East (which was to run from Alberta to New Brunswick) was abandoned, although New Brunswick Premier Blaine Higgs has said it could be revived.
-Northern Gateway (which was to run from north of Edmonton to Kitimat, B.C.) was rejected in 2016, but the Eagle Spirit proposal (which would run from Fort McMurray to Prince Rupert, B.C.) hopes to replace it.
+Northern Gateway (which was to run from north of Edmonton to Kitimat, B.C.) was rejected in 2016, but the Eagle Spirit proposal (which would run from Fort McMurray to Hyder, Alaska) hopes to replace it.

 What are the economic benefits of pipelines?Everything You Need To Know About A Carbon Tax — And How It Would Work In Canada

-“We’re not realizing the full value for our products,” says Sonya Savage, the senior director of policy and regulatory affairs for the Canadian Energy Pipeline Association (CEPA), and now the right-wing United Conservative Party MLA in Calgary-North West.
-At the moment, she explains, only the existing Trans Mountain pipeline runs west, and there aren’t any transmission pipelines east of Montreal.
+“We’re not realizing the full value for our products,” says Sonya Savage, then the senior director of policy and regulatory affairs for the Canadian Energy Pipeline Association (CEPA) (she’s now Alberta’s energy minister).
+She explained only the existing Trans Mountain pipeline runs west, and there aren’t any transmission pipelines east of Montreal.

 CEPA, of course, has a vested interest in seeing that pipelines are built, and Savage, along with others in the industry, worry that if the government doesn’t figure out a more efficient regulation process, investors will pull out of more projects in Canada (which has happened, as was the case with British Columbia’s Pacific NorthWest LNG project) and go elsewhere for their energy demands.
 “Keeping our oil in the ground is not going to solve a global issue,” Savage argues.